 Take the students preferred mode of wheels to zip along the riverside paths; see the college boathouses, famous inner city landmarks, and the grassy commons.
 There are a variety of tours available, suitable for all ages and abilities.
 There is even an option to see the city by bike in the morning and then join a relaxing punting tour in the afternoon to get the best of both worlds and see the colleges front and back.

-Re-opening on 12 April – book ahead by phone or email – see website for details:
+Book ahead by phone or email – see website for details: